- Search The Registry

 - My Account

 On this date in 1924, John Biggers was born.
-He was a gifted, African American artist.
+He was a Black artist.

 From Gastonia, North Carolina, he was born in a shotgun house built by his father Paul.
 His father was a Baptist preacher, schoolteacher, farmer, principal of a three-room school, and shoemaker.
 His mother, Cora, did laundry and cooked for white families.
 Biggers was the youngest of seven in a tightly knit family that valued education and creative endeavors.

 In 1937, after her husband died, Cora Biggers took a position as a matron in an orphanage for Black children.
 She sent John and his brother Joe to Lincoln Academy.
 After graduation from Lincoln, Biggers entered Hampton Institute, planning to study the practical trade of plumbing (he included boiler room drawings with his application).

 During his first year there, he enrolled in an art class taught by art educator Viktor Lowenfeld, a white Jewish refugee from Austria who had been forced to leave his country in 1939 because of Nazi persecution.
 No stranger to racial prejudice, Lowenfeld was concerned with altering his students' perceptions toward their African heritage by investigating the social and religious context of African art.
 Lowenfeld encouraged his students to learn about the art and culture of their own heritage and introduced them to African sculpture and works by other African American artists.
 The Hampton Museum had a significant collection of African art, objects, and artifacts, and the college was one of the first institutions in the country to collect such work.